Our Clesi Story

 2017

-We will plant Sangiovese and Montepulciano on our ranch, which is in the Templeton Gap sub-appellation of Paso Robles.
-More importantly, we will open our “forever” winery at 1873 Templeton Road, Templeton, CA.
+We planted Dolcetto, Sangiovese and Montepulciano on our ranch, which is in the Templeton Gap sub-appellation of Paso Robles.
+We opened our “forever” winery at 1873 Templeton Road, Templeton, CA. We moved the chickens and the cats, barrels and equipment up to the ranch.